Did you Know?

-This guide has been produced and distributed with sponsorship and help from: Elsevier, Wiley, Royal Pharmaceutical Society, MRC, Royal Society of Biology and Taylor & Francis Group.
+This guide has been produced and distributed with sponsorship and help from: Elsevier, Wiley, Royal Pharmaceutical Society, MRC, Royal Society of Biology, Blackwell Publishing and Taylor & Francis Group.

 Sense about Science is grateful for the input of the sponsors, the many organisations (in particular Cancer Research UK, Asthma UK, The Migraine Trust and Action Medical Research), parliamentarians, government officials, educational organisations, teachers, school students, doctors, pharmacists, science bodies and the many others, who kindly contributed their time and ideas.

 What is the problem this guide is addressing?